OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

 Now that we have a controller, we need a view that displays the trending documents!

-## Exercise 5: Code the MVC application that displays documents trending around you
+## Exercise 5: Create a page for displaying trending documents
 1. Create a view to display trending documents.
    1. Within the `TrendingController` class, right click the first `View()` method at the end of the `Index()` action and select **Add View**.
    2. Within the **Add View** dialog, set the following values: